Get started on the journey to You, Improved.

 c.
 If you have completed an associate or bachelor’s degree or graduate degree, you are not required to submit transcripts unless you apply to a health science program listed above.

-d.
+e.
 For all other applicants, a transcript is not required before an admission decision is made.
-However, the final official high school transcript must be sent as soon as possible to verify graduation.
+However, the transcript is necessary by registration in order to provide the best advisement.

 - Immunization, Insurance & Consent: Please see How Do I Apply for Admission for specific requirements.